-Figure 6.9 Current command vs time
+Figure 6.9 Current vs time

 Figure 6.9 shows total current in the LEM.
 As discussed in section 2.3 total current has two components, load current and control current.
 The values of load current and control current were separately plotted in figure 6.10 and it was verified that the load current is a sinusoidal wave.